-Before I jumped headfirst into my business full-time in 2020, I used to work in corporate.
+Before I jumped headfirst into my business full-time in 2020, I used to work in the corporate world.
 I had worked in marketing for many years and truth be told, I was miserable.
 In my last role before taking the leap, I managed a team of six and if you’re a manager yourself, you’ll know that comes with a heap of challenges.

 But I loved my team, I had a decent marketing budget and a reasonable degree of job satisfaction.
 I guess that’s what kept me in my role for so long.
-Well, that and the seemingly reliable monthly pay check, although that also turned out to be misguided when I was suddenly made redundant!
+Well, that and the seemingly reliable monthly pay check, although that also turned out to be misguided when I was suddenly made redundant during the pandemic.

 Ultimately, I’ve discovered that I love being my own boss.
 The flexibility that comes with it is something that I have always dreamed of and I honestly can’t imagine going back to working for anyone else now.
 And it’s funny – that job satisfaction I just mentioned?
 It pales in comparison when I compare it to how my business and the work I do now make me feel.